rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 click **No** to manually restart it later.
 You must restart for the changes to take effect.
 If you restart now, the installation wizard continues.

-When installation is complete, the web UI for validation and synchronization automatically opens.
+When the installation is complete, the web UI for validation and synchronization automatically opens.
 A shortcut to the web UI is created on both the Start menu and on the desktop.